awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 where reloptions is not null;
 ```

 An example where this might be useful is on tables that are much larger than the rest of your tables\.
-If you have one 300GB table and 30 other tables less than 1GB, it would be reasonable to set some specific parameters for your large table so you don’t alter the entire behavior of your system\.
+If you have one 300\-GB table and 30 other tables less than 1 GB, you might set some specific parameters for your large table so you don't alter the behavior of your entire system\.

 ```
 alter table mytable set (autovacuum_vacuum_cost_delay=0);
 ```

-This will disable the cost\-based autovacuum delay for this table at the expense of more resource usage on your system\.
-Normally, autovacuum will pause for autovacuum\_vacuum\_cost\_delay each time autovacuum\_cost\_limit is reached\.
-More details can be read in the Postgres documentation regarding [cost\-based vacuuming](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#RUNTIME-CONFIG-RESOURCE-VACUUM-COST)\.
+Doing this disables the cost\-based autovacuum delay for this table at the expense of more resource usage on your system\.
+Normally, autovacuum pauses for autovacuum\_vacuum\_cost\_delay each time autovacuum\_cost\_limit is reached\.
+You can find more details in the PostgreSQL documentation about [cost\-based vacuuming](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#RUNTIME-CONFIG-RESOURCE-VACUUM-COST)\.

 ### Autovacuum Logging<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.Logging"></a>